Category

 GenAI Series: Beginning of Semester Update and Resources

-Come for a discussion about University guidance and learn about resources and strategies that the eLDIG team created to support your course needs and Generative Artificial Intelligence policies.
-We will:
+This session was a discussion about University guidance and learn about resources and strategies that the eLDIG team created to support your course needs and Generative Artificial Intelligence policies.
+This session aimed to:

 • Share the latest updates on University guidance regarding the use of Generative AI (GenAI) in courses.